HurleySk/non_trad_md_opportunity_cost_calc/README.md

 ### Interactive Input
 The application features a main menu with three options:
-1. **Calculate Opportunity Cost** - Run the financial analysis
+1. **Calculate Opportunity Cost** - Run the financial analysis with choice of defaults or custom input
-2. **Set Defaults** - Customize default values that persist between sessions
+2. **Set Defaults** - Customize default values that persist between sessions with comprehensive validation
 3. **Exit** - Quit the application

+For calculations, the application offers two modes:
+- **Quick calculation** using current defaults
+- **Full input review** with ability to modify any parameter

-For calculations, the application will prompt for the following information:
+The application will prompt for the following information:

 1. **Personal Information**
-   - Current age
+   - Current age (18-70, with validation)
-   - Current annual salary
+   - Current annual salary ($20K-$1M, with validation)

 2. **Post-Bacc Program (if applicable)**
-   - Years until starting post-bacc
+   - Years until starting post-bacc (0-10, with validation)
-   - Duration of post-bacc program
+   - Duration of post-bacc program (1-4 years, with validation)
-   - Total cost of post-bacc program
+   - Total cost of post-bacc program ($10K-$200K, with validation)
-   - Gap years between post-bacc and medical school
+   - Gap years between post-bacc and medical school (0-5, with validation)

 3. **Medical School Planning**
-   - Years until starting medical school (if no post-bacc)
+   - Years until starting medical school (if no post-bacc, 0-10, with validation)
-   - Expected annual salary raises
+   - Expected annual salary raises (0-20%, with validation)
-   - **Expected inflation rate** (new feature)
+   - **Expected inflation rate** (0-15%, with validation) - critical for realistic modeling
-   - Student loan interest rate
+   - Student loan interest rate (0-15%, with validation)
-   - Total medical school loan amount
+   - Total medical school loan amount ($50K-$500K, with validation)

 4. **Residency and Fellowship**
-   - Years of residency training
+   - Years of residency training (3-7 years, with validation)
-   - Residency salary confirmation
+   - Residency salary confirmation ($40K-$80K, with validation)
-   - Fellowship requirements and duration
+   - Fellowship requirements and duration (1-4 years, with validation)
-   - Fellowship salary confirmation
+   - Fellowship salary confirmation ($60K-$120K, with validation)
-   - Expected starting physician salary
+   - Expected starting physician salary ($150K-$800K, with validation)

 5. **Financial Assumptions**
-   - Retirement contribution rate (default: 15%)
+   - Retirement contribution rate (5-50%, default: 15%, with validation)
-   - Investment return rate (default: 7%)
+   - Investment return rate (3-15%, default: 7%, with validation)
-   - Retirement age (default: 65, fully configurable)
+   - Retirement age (50-80, default: 65, fully configurable, with validation)
-   - Loan repayment period (default: 10 years)
+   - Loan repayment period (5-30 years, default: 10 years, with validation)
-   - Monthly loan payment (auto-calculated if not specified)
+   - Monthly loan payment (auto-calculated using standard loan payment formula)
-   - Auto-align loan payoff to retirement age (optional)
+   - Auto-align loan payoff to retirement age (optional feature for optimal planning)

 ### Sample Input Files
 Four sample scenarios are provided in the `sample_inputs/` directory: